guicho271828/trivia/README.md

 ### Guard Pattern

 A guard pattern restricts a matching of PATTERN with a post condition TEST-FORM.
 Note that a symbol GUARD is not (yet) exported.
+See also MATCH documentation.

 Examples: